Updated: Oct 31, 2022

 Welcome to episode 21 of the EduMagic Podcast.
 This episode is the second part dedicated to providing advice for preservice teachers, focusing on those in student teaching.
-Although you can take this advice and work into a field placement!
+However, you can take this advice and work into a field placement!
 Sit back and enjoy!
-If you haven't checked out part 1 click here.
+If you haven't checked out part 1, click here.

 Be well planned.
-Lesson plans, materials, in-to-through-beyond parts of lesson prepared, follow-up prepared, assessment prepared
+Lesson plans, materials, in-to-through-beyond parts of lesson prepared, follow-up prepared, an assessment prepared.

 Begin to build relationships.
-Get to know your master teacher, students, potentially student parents, colleagues of master teacher, people in main office.
-Introduce yourself to and shake hands with the principal, and get to know secretaries, custodians, school workers.
-Don’t come and go in a stealth manner.
+Get to know your master teacher, students, potential student parents, colleagues of a master teacher, and people in the main office.
+Introduce yourself to and shake hands with the principal, and get to know secretaries, custodians, and school workers.
+Don’t come and go stealthily.
 Make an impression by building relationships.

-Have a classroom management/community plan in place before you’ve even spoken to master teacher.
-Do the background work, look at potential strategies.
-Tell master teacher you have strategies intact so that you have a plan.
-You will set yourself apart because you’ve brought something to the team without relying solely on master teacher.
+Have a classroom management/community plan before speaking to the master teacher.
+Do the background work, and look at potential strategies.
+Tell the master teacher you have strategies intact, so you have a plan.
+You will set yourself apart because you’ve brought something to the team without relying solely on the master teacher.

-Make sure to make time to meet with master teacher to be assessed.
-Don’t wait until assessment paper is presented.
-Consistently say “I’d love some feedback today on the lesson”.
+Make sure to meet with the master teacher to be assessed.
+Don’t wait until the assessment paper is presented.
+Consistently say, “I’d love some feedback today on the lesson.”
 Get quick tips of feedback throughout the day.
 Consistently receive feedback before formal assessment.

-Have hand-written thank you notes prepared.
-Master teacher, colleagues, principal, secretary, nutrition staff, custodians.
-Let them know how grateful you were for the experience and how glad you were to participate in school community.
-Ask for a letter of recommendation if there is a particularly positive experience.
+Have hand-written thank you notes prepared—Master teacher, colleagues, principal, secretary, nutrition staff, custodians.
+Tell them how grateful you were for the experience and how glad you were to participate in the school community.
+Ask for a letter of recommendation if there is an exceptionally positive experience.

 Be personally reflective.
-Take notes on how you feel and response to students, what the teacher is doing with the student.
-Recognize your humanity and note how you feel, find source of discomfort (student needs, process, needing support to understand, not your style, core values).
+Take notes on how you feel and respond to students and what the teacher is doing with the student.
+Recognize your humanity, note how you feel, and find the source of discomfort (student needs, process, need support to understand, not your style, core values).
 Tune into yourself.

 Be aware of batch interventions.
-Don’t prescribe same supports across the board just because they’re comfortable and functional.
+Don’t prescribe the same supports across the board just because they’re comfortable and functional.
 Assess what works.
 (Ex.
-Don’t just give every kid extra time, assess on an individual basis.)
-Not just what works, but who it works for.
-What is implemented and how it’s implemented.
+Don’t just give every kid extra time; assess individually.)
+Not just what works but who it works for.
+What is implemented, and how it’s implemented?
 Intervene for student needs, not teacher needs.
 Intensity, frequency, and consistency need to be noted.
 Make sure students are comfortable and challenged.

 Erin Krieger (undercaffeinated podcast)

 Get yourself on the map.
-Reach out to building principal, somebody in central office.
+Reach out to the building principal or somebody in the central office.

 Reach out - invite people into what you’re doing in your classroom.
 Invite observations.